ansible/ansible/rst/modules.rst

 that.
 If you're writing your own module, you care, and this means you do not have to write modules in any particular language -- you get to choose.

-Most modules other than command are `idempotent`, meaning they will seek to avoid changes to the system unless a change needs to be made.
-When using Ansible playbooks, these modules can trigger 'change events'.
-Unless otherwise noted, any given module does support change hooks.
+Modules are `idempotent`, meaning they will seek to avoid changes to the system unless a change needs to be made.
+When using Ansible playbooks, these modules can trigger 'change events' in the form of notifying 'handlers' to run additional tasks.

 Let's see what's available in the Ansible module library, out of the box: